Izabela da Silva

 Izabela Rodrigues da Silva (born 2 August 1995) is a Brazilian athlete specialising in the discus throw.
 She won a gold medal at the 2014 World Junior Championships.
 She competed at the 2020 Summer Olympics.

-Her personal best in the event is 63.04 metres set in Montreuil, France, in 2022.
+Her personal best in the event was 63.04 metres set in Montreuil, France, in 2022.

+In April 2024, at the Shanghai stage of the Diamond League, she reached the mark of 64.66 meters in the discus throw, qualifying to participate in the Paris Olympic Games and reaching the best personal mark in her career.

+On 28 June 2024, she improved her personal best by throwing 65.25m at the Brazil Trophy.

+She finished 9th at the 2025 World Athletics Championships.